el1shan/API-DCG/SPEC.md

 - *Rule*: atomic check.
 For example, constraint on `:latest` tag.

 - *Violation*: the fact of violation of the rule by the object.

+## Purpose of the Work

+The main idea of this project is to develop a Kubernetes Controller thath observes Kubernetes Objects and checks them for Drift & Conformance Rules with defined rules.
+It publishes the results as CRD reports, Events, Conditions and metrics.

+The project can be used in Kubernetes clusters for:

+- quality control of manifests/deployments
+- detecting configurations anti-patterns